ZulNs/ZulNs.github.io/libs/calendar-api-doc.md

 	</script>

 #### Result:
-To see the result you need the [HTML version](https://ZulNs.github.io/libs/calendar-api-doc.html) of this documentation.
+To see the result you need the [HTML version](https://ZulNs.github.io/libs/calendar-api-doc.html) of this documentation or via [CodePen](http://codepen.io/zulns/full/dGxJxK).

 ---
 #### Made By ZulNs